woman handing pba card to police officer

 A PBA card is a small badge or label that is issued by the Police Benevolent Association (PBA).
 These cards are distributed to PBA members, who are typically law enforcement officers.

 This small badge bestows certain benefits and privileges to the holder.
 It is also a symbol of affiliation with the PBA.
-But can a PBA card help you avoid a traffic ticket?

 The Purpose of PBA Cards